 Claes H. Dohlman, MD, PhD, considered to be the founder of modern corneal science, establishes the world’s first organized cornea subspecialty, and the first structured cornea fellowship program at Mass.
 Eye and Ear.

-Deborah Pavan-Langston, MD, becomes the first woman to be accepted into the HMS Ophthalmology residency program.
+Deborah Pavan-Langston, MD, becomes the first woman to be accepted into the Harvard Ophthalmology residency program.
 Unlike her male colleagues, Dr. Langston is required to complete a two-year pre-residency fellowship.
 In 1973, she is appointed the first woman director of Mass.
 Eye and Ear’s Cornea and External Disease Service.

 Judah Folkman, MD, and colleagues at Boston Children's Hospital and Harvard Medical School describe the isolation of a "tumor angiogenesis factor" (TAF) in the February issue of Journal of Experimental Medicine.